Thank you for tolerating me today in the fill-in chair.

 Very kind.

-Uh the the plate is the plate is so full.
+The plate is so full.

 Let's give proper time to what you've described.

-It's offensive enough that the attorney general seeks to criminalize policies that he and the president politically disagree with.
+It's offensive enough that the Attorney General seeks to criminalize policies that he and the president politically disagree with.

-The Attorney General is independent.
+The attorney general is independent.

 I can't stop him.